DarkRaikiri-web/My-Cybersecurity-Portfolio/README.md

 -----

 what's next-
--OSI models deep dive.
+1) OSI models deep dive.
--More about different commands in Linux.
+2) More about different commands in Linux.
--Getting started with more hands-on from **HacktheBox**.
+3) Getting started with more hands-on from **HacktheBox**.

 Target-
--Master Linux and a gain significant amount of knowledge about Networking in **2 months**.
+1)Master Linux and a gain significant amount of knowledge about Networking in **2 months**.

 More-
--I will always update the portfolio after **1 week** of learning and practicing.
+1) I will always update the portfolio after **1 week** of learning and practicing.
 -----